zachlp2016/little_shop/extensions.md

 These "extension" stories are for the final week solo project for Backend Module 2 students.

-Students will need to include a minimum of 3 points of additional extension work.
+Students will need to include a minimum of 2 points of additional extension work.

 1 of these extension points of work will be assigned to you.
-The other points you get to choose from the following list:
+The other point you get to choose from the following list:

 ---